The DASH (Dietary Approach to Stop Hypertension) Diet morphed with the Mediterranean Diet, resulting in the popular MIND diet.

 Eliminated processed foods and preservatives completely will improve* all metabolic functions including neurological and hormonal, while naturally reducing* inflammation.

-This will reset the metabolism, improving* the immune system, making it easier to obtain optimal weight, reducing* risk for chronic disease and overall cognitive decline.
+This will reset the metabolism, improving* the immune system, making it easier to obtain optimal weight, reducing* the risk for chronic disease and overall cognitive decline.

 A Typical Day on the MIND Diet